zcash/zips/draft-zsf.md

 Each transaction can dedicate some of its excess funds to the ZSF, and the remainder becomes the miner fee, with any excess miner fee/reward going to the ZSF

-This is achieved by adding a new field to all transactions:
+This is achieved by adding a new field to the common transaction fields [#zip-0225-transaction-format]:

 - `ZSF_DEPOSIT : u64 [zatoshi]`